jsfenfen/990-xml-database/README.md

 1. run `python manage.py makemigrations metadata` to generate the metadata migrations, and then run them with `python manage.py migrate metadata`.

-2. Load the metadata with the management command: `python manage.py load_metadata`.
+2. Load the metadata with from source csv files in generated\_schemas with the management command: `python manage.py load_metadata`.
 This command erases the metadata before loading, so it can be rerun if it somehow breaks in the middle.

+3. If the csv files have changed you can generate migrations for the db by generating the models with `python manage.py generate_schemas_from_metadata` which puts the new models file in generated\_schemas/ as `django_models_auto.py` and then moving the generated models file into return/models.py and running `python manage.py makemigrations return`.

 ### Part 3: index file data